Demolition Man (film): Filming

 The film mentions Arnold Schwarzenegger having served as President of the United States, after a Constitutional amendment was passed allowing him to run for the office due to his popularity.
 Coincidentally, a day short of ten years after the film's release, the 2003 California gubernatorial recall election was scheduled.
 The election saw Schwarzenegger actually begin a political career as the 38th Governor of California from 2003 until 2011.
 Shortly after he was elected, an "Arnold Amendment" did get proposed.

 One of the film's focal points is Taco Bell being the sole surviving restaurant chain after "the franchise wars."
-The European version of the film substitutes Taco Bell with Pizza Hut, because Taco Bell is not as well known outside the United States and Canada; both restaurant chains are owned by Yum!
-Brands.
+The European version of the film substitutes Taco Bell with Pizza Hut, because Taco Bell is not as well known outside the United States and Canada; both restaurant chains were owned at the time by PepsiCo.
 Lines were re-dubbed and logos changed during post-production.
 According to The Wall Street Journal, this kind of localization of product placement was a first.

 The film was green-lit with a production budget of $45 million.
 The cost increased to $77 million after the shooting schedule was extended.
 The combined cost of production and marketing was estimated at nearly $97 million.

 A subplot involving Spartan's daughter was cut for pacing reasons.
 This led to some confusion at test screenings, where audiences thought Sandra Bullock was the daughter, and reacted negatively to the scene where they were about to have sex.
 Originally Spartan's daughter was one of the Scraps living underground with Edgar Friendly's resistance.
 A scene where Stallone fights Jesse Ventura was cut from the film.